Evidence Tools

 Approach.
 Support the development of a premium assistance program for low-income working families

 Overview.
-Premium assistance programs are an example of a strategy states can use to ensure children and youth with special health care needs.
-(CYSHCN) have adequate insurance coverage.
-In premium assistance programs, an agency pays all for part of a family for child’s health insurance premium.
+Premium assistance programs are an example of a strategy states can use to ensure children and youth with special health care needs (CYSHCN) have adequate insurance coverage.
+In premium assistance programs, an agency pays all or part of a family or child’s health insurance premium.
 These programs are often implemented for low-income working families who cannot afford the expense of family coverage under an employer-sponsored plan.
-Premium assistance programs have grown in popularity with the advent of the Children’s Health Insurance Program.
-(CHIP), in part as a strategy to ensure that low-income families do not drop their employer-sponsored coverage in order to obtain less costly CHIP coverage for their children, and also to help support families to keep working.[1]
+Premium assistance programs have grown in popularity with the advent of the Children’s Health Insurance Program (CHIP), in part as a strategy to ensure that low-income families do not drop their employer-sponsored coverage to obtain less costly CHIP coverage for their children, and also to help support families to keep working.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):